-- Cooperative education experiences provide technical, hands-on learning in real-world settings.
+- Internship experiences provide technical, hands-on learning in real-world settings.

 - Participation in the Architectural Club provides further exposure to the architectural drafting/construction technology field and helps students develop leadership skills.

 - Earn the opportunity to compete in statewide and national SkillsUSA architectural drafting competition.
 SkillsUSA is a partnership of students, teachers and industry working together to ensure America has a skilled workforce.

 - Select program credits may transfer to other institutions